Table of Contents

 There are no easy solutions, for South Africa and globally.
 There are some socio-political and educational-training models currently available that we can call on, without any certainty nor guarantee that they will work under present circumstances and within our particular context.
 Thus, we can learn from the experiences in other countries, BUT in essence… we all have to pull together and collectively invent our own future!

 This is a mind-boggling challenge for each and every South African.
 It demands imagination, courage, renew) our life's from start to finish and top to bottom., self-control, loyalty, respect for diversities and it demands “something completely different” rather than “more of the same”.
 It demands that we rethink and re-plan each aspect of our lives and reinvent (

 Definitely, an impossible ideal, NO!

 It implies that we have to return to the basics.
 The basics of strengthening the South African chain, by strengthening each individual link of that chain, through developing and initiating responsible and accountable Self-empowerment and/or Psyche Management drives.

 We are all confronted with Future Shock, more often than we would care to admit.
-Normally we are of the opinion that we could handle almost everything… until one day that we unexpectedly discover the world has “suddenly” turned upside down, without us even being aware of all the changes taking place.
+Normally we think that we could handle almost everything… until one day we unexpectedly discover the world has “suddenly” turned upside down, without us even being aware of all the changes taking place.

-There are as many different reactions to future shock, as there are people experiencing it - however - there is a typical “unprepared- ” common to the majority of future shock confrontations, which can be indicated as follows…
+There are as many different reactions to future shock, as there are people experiencing it - however - there is a typical “unprepared-reaction” common to the majority of future shock confrontations, which can be indicated as follows…

 |An attentive, much dedicated and somewhat confused focus on a seemingly meaningless task at hand.
 There is a lack of real understanding, but an eager willingness to do as instructed (i.e. act responsibly and do the right thing).|